juergenweb/FrontendForms/README.md

 `This field is required` instead of `Privacy is required`.

+Please note: If you add a custom label, that label will be used for all validation rules for the field (not just the field where it was added).
+If you specify multiple custom labels for an input field, the last one will be used for all of them.
+It is not possible to use different custom labels for each validation rule.

 ### setCustomMessage()
 Use this method if you want to overwrite the default error message completely (not only the label text).